Study in Spain

 • Domestic and international travel

-• All pre-departure and post arrival orientations
+• All pre-departure and post-arrival orientations

 • Pre-program support by trained YFU staff